MarcoJanse/MarcoJanse.github.io.old/_posts/2022-11-30-using-a-Yubikey-with-github-for-signing-your-commits.md

 gpg/card> passwd
 ```

 Make sure to remember these passwords or store them in a password manager.
-Once you're finished with changing both the PIN and Admin PIN, go back to the `gpg/card>` prompt by using 'Q' to quit the password menu
+Once you're finished with changing both the PIN and Admin PIN, go back to the `gpg/card>` prompt by using 'Q' to quit the password menu.

-We will now generate a private key that we will use for signing using the `generate` command
+We will now generate a private key that we will use for signing using the `generate` command:

 ```powershell
 generate